-1. I never liked him.
 Remember in the early years how excited you were about him?
 Remember how you went on and on about how smart and kind and thoughtful he was?
 Your girlfriend didn’t just like him, she LOVED him, because she loves you, and she was happy to see you so happy.
 So, she did like him, and that’s okay.
 So did you!

-2. He doesn’t even look good anymore.
-Yes, he does.
-Mr. Newly Single Man is working out and physically looks the best he’s looked in years.
+Maybe in some cases, this is true.
+But more than often Mr. Newly Single Man is working out and physically looks the best he’s looked in years.
 But, who cares??
 Focus on how YOU look and feel.

 As your friends are telling you he was completely at fault, there are a whole set of people who are telling him that “he’s better off, they never liked you, etc. etc.” Don’t let that bother you.
 You aren’t campaigning for votes.
 There’s no contest.
 You have your friends, he has his.
-You have your side, he has his.
-And lastly, it doesn’t matter whose fault it was.
-It’s done, and the focus needs to be on your new life and your children, of course.
+As for mutual friends, some will take his side, some will take yours, and some will try to stay neutral (although that is very challenging.)
+Also, it doesn’t matter whose fault the divorce was or who wanted the divorce.
+Honestly.
+Try not to think about it (I know that’s not easy) but the focus moving forward needs to be on your new life and your children, of course.

 People always say “a true friend is an honest friend.”
 I believe that to be true.
 But I’ve seen the best of friends tell these lies because they desperately want to see their girlfriend happy.
 I have also said to my very best friends, “Please be honest with me.”
 It can be brutally painful, but in the end, I would rather know the truth.

 During my divorce, I had friends tell me: they saw my ex out on a date, the guy I liked wasn’t into me, and that a neighbor told a whole group of people that she didn’t understand why I was getting divorced and that there must be something wrong with me.
 I was devastated by all three of these truths, but I’m glad I knew.